 Children and Music: Benefits of Music in Child Development

 A 2016 study at the University of Southern California’s Brain and Creativity Institute found that musical experiences in childhood can actually accelerate brain development, particularly in the areas of language acquisition and reading skills.
-According to the National Association of Music Merchants Foundation (NAMM Foundation), learning to play an instrument can improve mathematical learning and even increase SAT scores.
+According to the National Association of Music Merchants (NAMM Foundation), learning to play an instrument can improve mathematical learning and even increase SAT scores.

 But academic achievement isn’t the only benefit of music education and exposure.
 Music ignites all areas of child development and skills for school readiness, including intellectual, social-emotional, motor, language, and overall literacy.
 It helps the body and the mind work together.
 Exposing children to music during early development helps them learn the sounds and meanings of words.
 Dancing to music helps children build motor skills while allowing them to practice self-expression.
 For children and adults, music helps strengthen memory skills.

 In addition to the developmental benefits, music brings us joy.
 Just think about listening to a good song in the car with the window down on a beautiful day.

 MUSIC GAMES FOR KIDS OF ALL AGES